edponce/arrow/docs/source/cpp/compute.rst

 * \(1) Output value is a 64-bit floating-point for integral inputs and the retains the same type for floating-point inputs.
-By default rounding functions displace a value to the nearest integer with a round to even for breaking ties.
+By default rounding functions displace a value to the nearest integer.
 Options are available to control the rounding behavior.
 * \(2) The ``multiple`` option specifies the rounding scale and precision.
   Only the absolute value of the ``rounding multiple`` is used, that is, its sign is ignored.
+For example, 100 corresponds to rounding to the nearest multiple of 100 (zeroing the ones and tens digits).
 * \(3) The ``ndigits`` option specifies the rounding precision in terms of number of digits.
 A negative value corresponds to digits in the non-fractional part.
 For example, -2 corresponds to rounding to the nearest